opendaylight/docs/docs/release-process/milestone-readouts/m1/netvirt.rst

 NetVirt
 =======

-1. Project PTL:
+1. Project PTL: Sam Hague, shague@gmail.com, shague

-   - Sam Hague
-   - shague@gmail.com
-   - shague
-   - I have reviewed the PTL Requirements [1]_
+   - Yes, I have reviewed the PTL Requirements [1]_.

-2. Project Contact:
+2. Project Contact: Sam Hague, shague@gmail.com, shague

-   - Sam Hague
-   - shague@gmail.com
-   - shague

-3. Test Contact:
+3. Test Contact: Jamo Luhrsen, jluhrsen@redhat.com, jamoluhrsen

-   - Jamo Luhrsen
-   - jluhrsen@redhat.com
-   - jamoluhrsen

-4. Documentation Contact
+4. Documentation Contact: Vishal Thapar, vthapar@ericsson.com, vthapar

-   - Vishal Thapar
-   - vthapar@ericsson.com
-   - vthapar

 5. Does your project have any updates on any previously-incomplete items from prior milestone readouts?
-(Yes/No)

-   - No
+No

 6. Were project-specific deliverables planned for this milestone delivered successfully?
-(No Deliverables/Yes/No)

-   - No deliverables
+No Deliverables

 7. Does your project have any special needs in CI Infrastructure [2]_?
-(Yes/No)

-   - No
+No

 8. Is your project release plan finalized?
-(Yes/No)
+Yes

    - `Release plan <https://wiki.opendaylight.org/view/NetVirt:Oxygen:Release_Plan>`_

 9. Do you have all APIs intended to be externally consumable listed?
-(Yes/No/Not Applicable)

-   - Does each API have a useful short name?
-Yes
+   - Does each API have a useful short name? *Yes*
-   - Are the Java interface and/or YANG files listed for each API?
-Yes
+   - Are the Java interface and/or YANG files listed for each API? *Yes*
-   - Are they labeled as tentative, provisional, or stable as appropriate for each API?
-Yes
+   - Are they labeled as tentative, provisional, or stable as appropriate for each API? *Yes*
-   - Do you call out the OSGi bundles and/or Karaf features providing the API for each API?
-Yes
+   - Do you call out the OSGi bundles and/or Karaf features providing the API for each API? *Yes*

 10. Have all project dependencies requests on other projects' release plans been acknowledged and documented by upstream projects?
-(Yes/No)
+No

     - controller, Implicit acknowledgement
     - mdsal, Implicit acknowledgement